owlen/docs-contract-sdk/orbs-contracts/creating-a-new-contract.md

 # Creating a new contract

-Developing a contract should be done via a Golang IDE, just like you will develop any other project using Go.
+Developing a contract should be done via a Golang IDE, just any other project using Go.

 ### Development

-After starting a new project/workspace, depending on the IDE, the development should start by creating the contract file, which will contain the main package.
+After starting a new project/workspace, depending on the IDE, the development should start by creating the contract file, which contains the main package.

 {% hint style="info" %}
-The contract file name should be meaningful, as when deploying, if the contract name is not specified, we use the contract filename as the deployed contract name
+The contract file name should be meaningful.
+When deploying, if the contract name is not specified, we use the contract filename as the deployed contract name.
 {% endhint %}

 The following boilerplate can be a good start to work with: